WillPabs/odin-project/README.md

 # odin-project
 This repository contains a multitude of projects associated with https://www.theodinproject.com/.
 Below is a list of links to github pages of my completed projects.
+Projects get increasingly more complex as you go down the list.

 Foundations Projects
 - [Landing Page](https://willpabs.github.io/odin-project/Foundations/LandingPage/index.html)